codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 they start thinking about coding.
 But, by borrowing ideas from mathematics, the type also acquires a tremendous beauty if we don't make it so serious.

-Back to the core concept of `function`, I mean `action`, it allows us to divide a complex task into simple actions.
+Back to the core concept of `function` it allows us to divide a complex task into simple actions.
 So, calculating is also considered as an action.
 Sometimes, we would want to do something like this.

 `JS code:`
 <script src="https://gist.github.com/codenart/af6a65557f1b9cf5d7f85ab473969110.js">